-Flash Cards is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.
+Flash Cards is compatible with Snow Leopard (10.6) and higher.

 Flash Cards was developed to help you test your knowledge of any subject.
 There are two types of tests: Text and Picture.

-If you are using Mavericks or Yosemite and application does not respond to shortcuts, you need to reboot Mac.
+If application does not respond to shortcuts, you need to reboot Mac.

 Click here to see Flash Cards II, a flash card utility which supports long narrative questions and answers.